Moment Estimation for Nonparametric Mixture Models Through Implicit Tensor Decomposition: Numerical Experiments

 We test the \ALS algorithm on a real dataset to show its performance when the conditional independence assumption does not hold.
 We use the USPS dataset \cite{usps}, which is similar to the MNIST dataset \cite{deng2012mnist}, consisting of pictures of handwritten numbers and letters, though we only consider the digits.
 Prior studies have fitted parametrized mixture distributions to the USPS dataset \cite{keysers2002combination,ma2009beta}.

 Note that adjacent pixels are highly correlated.
 We increase the number of clusters from $10$ to $26$, as each digit is written in different ways, and a larger number of product distributions may fit a mixture with correlated distributions better.
 Each gray-scale image is normalized to have norm 1 and we attach to it its discrete cosine transform.
 Even though attaching the DCT increases dependency between the coordinates, this produced the best visual results among different preprocessings.
-We compare to the $\textup{k-means}^{++}$ solution from \textit{scikit-learn}, where 30 initializations are used and the best result is kept.
+We compare to the $\textup{k-means}^{++}$ solution from Python package \textit{scikit-learn}\footnote{\url{https://scikit-learn.org/stable/index.html}}, where 30 initializations are used and the best result is kept.

 The results are in \cref{fig:usps}.
-Images from \ALS and $\textup{k-means}^{++}$ are matched so that the Euclidean distance between them is minimized. \ALS captures a different font of `7' in the second picture rather than duplicating another `1' like $\textup{k-means}^{++}$, but it messes up on its first `8' in the second row.
-Overall we see \ALS does a reasonable job on this dataset, even though it has conditionally-dependent entries.
+Images from \ALS and $\textup{k-means}^{++}$ are matched so that the Euclidean distance between them is minimized. \ALS captures a different font of `7' in the second picture rather than duplicating another `1' like $\textup{k-means}^{++}$, but it errs on the first `8' in the second row.
+Overall, the ALS framework does a reasonable job on this dataset even though entries are conditionally-dependent.